Communication of the Trump administration during the COVID-19 pandemic: Testing

 On March 30, Trump claimed that his administration "inherited a broken test" for COVID-19.
 "That wasn't from us.
 That's been there a long time," he said.
 The claim was illogical because no previous administration could have prepared a test for a disease which had yet to emerge.
 COVID-19 emerged during Trump's presidency, at the end of 2019.
 The test was designed in 2020 by the Centers for Disease Control under the Trump administration.
 Trump repeated the false claim on multiple occasions: saying, for example, that the "CDC had obsolete tests" (to OANN on April 19) and that "the tests were broken" (to ABC News on May 5).

 In early April, the Office of Inspector General, U.S. Department of Health and Human Services released a report describing that U.S. hospitals in late March reported that "severe shortages of testing supplies", including "nasal swabs, viral transfer media, and reagents used to detect the virus".
 The hospitals also reported "frequently waiting 7 days or longer for test results".

 On April 21, Trump stated that COVID-19 testing in the United States "is good in some cases, and in some cases it's not."
 On May 1, Trump boasted that his administration has "solved every problem ... quickly", including "the testing".

 On May 6, Trump said that if the United States "did very little testing, we wouldn't have the most cases.
 So, in a way, by doing all of this testing, we make ourselves look bad."
 Also that day, Trump met with a group of nurses.
 The group did not wear masks or practice social distancing, because they said they all had been tested negative for COVID-19.
 Meanwhile, White House press secretary Kayleigh McEnany argued that day that it "is just simply nonsensical" that "everyone" in the U.S. "needs to be tested".
-She introduced a straw man argument that "we'd have to retest them an hour later, and then an hour later after that."

 On May 8, when Katie Miller, one of the West Wing's senior staff, tested positive for COVID-19, Trump used her as an example to claim that "the whole concept of tests aren't [sic] necessarily great".
 He went on: "The tests are perfect, but something can happen between a test where it's good and then something happens and all of the sudden.
 She was tested very recently and tested negative, and then today I guess for some reason she tested positive."